-The Printmaking Studio is located in the sub-tropical gardens at our Falmouth Campus.
+The Printmaking Studio is located in the sub-tropical gardens on our Falmouth Campus.

 We facilitate a range of printmaking techniques and encourage both traditional and non-traditional processes.
 We hold a range of inductions for students on different processes throughout the year.